System Element: Organizational Structure

 See Team Performance Management see Drucker and the practices of management.

-The organizational structure highlights how the capabilities are allocated to teams.
+The organizational structure highlights how the capabilities are allocated to "org units" or "teams".
 This allows for the following decisions to be made that will impact on organization performance:

-• Autonomy of the teams relative to decision making
+- Autonomy of the org units or teams relative to decision making

-• Degree of interdependence across the various teams
+- Degree of interdependence across the various org units or teams

-• The planning and cost management structures across the teams.
+- The planning and cost management structures across the org units or teams.

 Governance